topliceanu/mortimer/README.md

 Gist
 ----

-**Mortimer** is rest interface for predefined mongoose models, powered by express.
+**Mortimer** creates a rest interface for predefined mongoose models and it's powered by express.

 Usage
 -----